Back to DWU AI Articles

 Credit & Debt Rating Implications

-Rating agencies scrutinize non-aero revenue as incremental to core aeronautical cash flow.
-A stable, multi-phase business park generates long-term ground rent and reduces airport dependency on airline revenue—a credit positive.
+Rating agencies, including Moody's and Fitch, evaluate non-aero revenue streams as incremental to core aeronautical cash flow in airport credit assessments.
+A stable, multi-phase business park generates long-term ground rent and reduces airport dependency on airline revenue—a factor rating agencies view favorably in airport credit assessments.
 However, raters distinguish between committed revenue (signed leases, performing tenants) and projections (future phases, unobligated acreage).
 Reno-Stead's revenue participation mechanism is viewed favorably because it aligns upside with the airport.
-Conversely, slow absorption (as seen at Boise) or a developer default can impair credit narratives.
-Airports should disclose MDA terms, tenant concentration, absorption schedules, and any market-condition exemptions in bond documents.
+Variance between planned and actual development—as at Boise, where 380,000 sf was built against a planned 1.1M sf (per October 2025 commission reports)—is a factor rating agencies may note when evaluating credit risk.
+Airports may evaluate disclosing MDA terms, tenant concentration, absorption schedules, and market-condition exemptions in bond documents.

 Six Takeaways for Airport Finance Professionals

 1. Exclusivity is a trade-off.
 Exclusive MDAs reduce competition but increase risk if the developer underperforms.
-Build in performance gates and market-condition flexibility.
-Reno-Stead's phased renewal structure and cross-default firewall are exemplary.
+Airports may consider including performance gates and market-condition flexibility, as demonstrated in Reno-Stead's structure (45 years, 10 + seven 5-year renewals) and cross-default firewall, which segregate phase risk.

-3. Infrastructure funding is non-negotiable.
-If the developer does not fund 100% of phase-internal infrastructure, the airport must budget for capital.
-Private funding (as at Reno-Stead with Moya Boulevard) eliminates bond issuance and debt service, directly improving credit profiles.
+3. Developer-funded infrastructure is a critical component of MDA economics.
+If the developer does not fund 100% of phase-internal infrastructure, the airport must budget for capital investment.
+Private funding (as at Reno-Stead with Moya Boulevard extension) eliminates bond issuance and associated debt service, providing a credit benefit.

 5. The FAA's January 8, 2024 policy ends permanent land redesignation.
-Ground leases are now the only path.
-Plan accordingly in your ALP, deed restrictions, and long-term financing.
+Ground leases are now the required path for non-aeronautical development.
+Airports may wish to review ALP, deed restrictions, and long-term financing implications in light of this policy shift.
 Reversionary rights are now standard.

 6. NEPA ambiguity is a project risk.
-Seek advance FAA guidance if federal involvement is possible.
-A preemptive EA or EIS costs time upfront but avoids later litigation and injunctions.
-NEPA clarity is worth the premium.
+One approach is to seek advance FAA guidance if federal involvement is possible.
+A preemptive EA or EIS may address litigation risk if federal review is triggered by challenges, as documented in Kaplan Kirsch analysis (January 2024).

 Master Development Agreements: Reno-Stead Airport MDA (December 2016) — primary source for all RTS structural terms, rent mechanics, revenue participation, and phase structure.